pineapplemachine/lexscan/README.md

 ## Introduction

-lexscan is a simple module for tokenizing an input string based on a set of regular expressions.
+lexscan is a simple Python 2.7 module for tokenizing an input string based on a set of regular expressions.

 ## Example